A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Characterization of when

 This, combined with Lemma~\ref{NOCPA}, says that the trajectory emanating from~$p$ can never approach the straight line~$\rho v-au=0$ at the origin, in contradiction with the definition of~${\mathcal{M}}$, and thus the proof of~\eqref{T0z} is complete.

 {F}rom~\eqref{T0z} and the Poincar\'e-Bendixson Theorem (see e.g.~\cite{TESCHL}), we deduce that the~$\omega$-limit of~$p$ can be either a cycle, or an equilibrium, or a union of (finitely many) equilibria and non-closed orbits connecting these equilibria.
 We observe that the~$\omega$-limit of~$p$ cannot be a cycle, since~$\dot u$ has a sign in~$[0,1]\times[0,1]$.

 Moreover, it cannot contain the sink~$(0,1)$, due to Lemma~\ref{NOCPA}.
-Hence, the only possibility is that the~$\omega$-limit of~$p$ coincides with~$(0,0)$, which is the desired result. \end{proof}
+Hence, the only possibility is that the~$\omega$-limit of~$p$ coincides with~$(0,0)$, which is the desired result.